 What is it?

 Phone interviews are an easy way to screen candidates before bringing them on campus to do a site visit.
 When applying for opportunities you should keep in mind that there is a great chance that they will schedule a phone interview with you first prior to a site visit.

 Phone Interview Etiquette

-- TREAT IT THE SAME AS AN IN-PERSON INTERVIEW—You should treat the phone interview just as importantly as you do the in-person interview.
+Treat it the same as an in-person interview.
+You should treat the phone interview just as important as you do the in-person interview.
 Have your list of questions prepared, be prepared to answer professional questions, and do not treat this as "just a formality" prior to the site visit.

 End the phone call professionally.
 Even if the interview did not go as planned, make sure to always thank the interviewer for their time.
 You may not want to proceed further with the organization, but you also do not want to end on a bad note with them.
 Ask them what to expect as the next step so you have an idea of a reasonable follow-up time if you have not heard back from the organization.

 For more information and valuable career resources please:Browse Our Job Board Create a Profile Register for a Career Fair Build Your CV